The Phantom Carriage (1921)

 Victor Sjostrom's "The Phantom Carriage"

-The structure and visuality of the film also reflects this drunken state.
+The structure and visuals of the film also reflect this drunken state.
 The frame of the story, David and the carriage, is surrounded by varied flashbacks.
-This uncontextual time-hopping may have confused many audiences both at the time and now, but it allows for the flow of the film to resemble David's confused state.
+This lack of contextual time-hopping may have confused many audiences both at the time and now, but it allows for the flow of the film to resemble David's confused state.

-The scenes involving the Phantom Carriage is perhaps the most creative visual effects ever put to screen up until that point.
+The scenes involving the Phantom Carriage are perhaps the most creative visual effects ever put to screen up until that point.
 The images of the ghostly visages are relatively 'see-through' as they walk around in the frame, superimposed on the original images.
 This effect was created using double exposures by cinematographer Julius Jaenzon.
 He used hand cranked cameras, all cranking at the same speed rate.
-The hand moved camera followed each character, lighting them differently and using different filters.
+The hand-moved camera followed each character, lighting them differently and using different filters.
 The images then had to be superimposed four times upon the original image.
 The effects were uncanny.
-The ghosts appeared to move within the frame, either behind other characters, or in front of solid foreground objects.
-With this effect, the ghosts are able to obtain a dimensionality, ehancing the realism.
+The ghosts appeared to move within the frame, either behind other characters or in front of solid foreground objects.
+With this effect, the ghosts are able to obtain a dimensionality, enhancing the realism.

 Comments